mgechev/angular-seed/README.md

 # How to start

-**Note** that this seed project requires node v4.x.x or higher and npm 2.14.7.
+**Note** that this seed project requires node v4.x.x or higher and npm 2.14.7 but in order to be able to take advantege of the complete functionality we **strongly recommend node >=v6.5.0 and npm >=3.10.3**.

 **Here is how to [speed-up the build on Windows](https://github.com/mgechev/angular-seed/wiki/Speed-up-the-build-on-Windows)**.